core-infra-svcs/dashboard-api-go/client/docs/AssignmentsApi.md

-## CreateOrganizationApplianceDnsLocalProfilesAssignmentsBulkCreate
+## BulkOrganizationApplianceDnsLocalProfilesAssignmentsCreate

-> InlineResponse200221 CreateOrganizationApplianceDnsLocalProfilesAssignmentsBulkCreate(ctx, organizationId).CreateOrganizationApplianceDnsLocalProfilesAssignmentsBulkCreate(createOrganizationApplianceDnsLocalProfilesAssignmentsBulkCreate).Execute()
+> InlineResponse200221 BulkOrganizationApplianceDnsLocalProfilesAssignmentsCreate(ctx, organizationId).BulkOrganizationApplianceDnsLocalProfilesAssignmentsCreate(bulkOrganizationApplianceDnsLocalProfilesAssignmentsCreate).Execute()

 Assign the local DNS profile to networks in the organization